How do I prevent dogs from getting heat stroke?

 Dogs can suffer from heat stroke in only a couple of short minutes, even if the temperature doesn’t seem that hot to us.
 How will you know if your pup is at risk for overheating?

 All dogs are at risk in extreme temperatures.
-The air temperature, humidity, sun exposure (or lack of shade), amount of your time within the heat, level of exertion, and availability of h2O can affect how well a dog tolerates heat.
-Be alert for warmth distress signs, like excessive panting or drooling or rapid heartbeat.
+The air temperature, humidity, sun exposure (or lack of shade), amount of time spent in the heat, level of exertion, and availability of water can affect how well a dog tolerates heat.
+Be alert for signs of distress, like excessive panting, drooling, or a rapid heartbeat.

-2. Modify your dog’s exercise routine in Summer
+Modify your dog’s exercise routine in the summer.

-Get him his own pool, try Trixie Dog Pool, Made from scratch resistant plastic.
-Particularly stable construction of sides (MDF).
+Get him his own pool; try Trixie Dog Pool, made from scratch-resistant plastic.
+Particularly stable construction of the sides (MDF).
 For cooling down on hot days.
-Easy to set up & pack away without an air-pump.
+Easy to set up and pack away without an air pump.
 Non-slip bottom inside the pool.
 Easy to empty with a drain valve.
 In a dry climate, the evaporation will help lower his body temperature; in a humid environment, you’ll need to get some extra air flowing from a wet coat to help him cool down.

 There are numerous products for keeping dogs cool on the market.
-Try out Trixie Cooling Vest PVA, which is made of highly absorbent PVA.
-Supports thermoregulation e.g. in sport, training & competitions.
+Try out the Trixie Cooling Vest PVA, which is made of highly absorbent PVA.
+Supports thermoregulation, e.g., in sport, training, and competitions.
 Ideal for older dogs as well.
 Cools by evaporating.
-It is one of the best cooling vest for your furry friend.
+It is one of the best cooling vests for your furry friend.

 By taking these simple steps, you can prevent heat stroke and ensure your furry companion stays safe and comfortable in the heat.
 Remember, a little extra care goes a long way toward keeping your dog healthy and happy during those sunny days.